-Water Code Section-§10723.2 requires MBGSA to consider the interests of all beneficial uses and users of groundwater within the Basin.
+Water Code §10723.2 requires MBGSA to consider the interests of all beneficial uses and users of groundwater within the Basin.
 These interests are listed below with a description of the nature of MBGSA's consultation with them.

-- Holders of Overlying Groundwater Rights: - Agricultural Users: There are agricultural users of groundwater operating on land overlying the Basin.
+• Holders of Overlying Groundwater Rights:

+- Agricultural Users: There are agricultural users of groundwater operating on land overlying the Basin.
 To account for these users' interests, the Agency designated a seat on its fivemember governing board to be filled by an Agricultural Stakeholder Director.
 The Agricultural Stakeholder Director is appointed from nominations received by MBAWG or the Ventura County Farm Bureau.
-The Agricultural Stakeholder Director is responsible for engaging the Basin's agricultural users of groundwater and representing their interests before the Agency. - Domestic Well Owners: No domestic wells were identified during development of the GSP7, as confirmed by the County of Ventura, the local well permitting agency.
-The lack of domestic wells is likely due to the availability of potable water from Ventura Water (City of Ventura) and the significant expense required to drill a domestic water-supply well to the depth required to reach a principal aquifer in Mound Basin.
+The Agricultural Stakeholder Director is responsible for engaging the Basin's agricultural users of groundwater and representing their interests before the Agency. - Domestic Well Owners: No domestic wells were identified during development of the GSP, as confirmed by the County of Ventura, the local well permitting agency.
+The lack of domestic wells is likely due to the availability of potable water from Ventura Water (City of Ventura) and the significant expense required to drill a domestic water supply well to the depth required to reach a principal aquifer in Mound Basin.
 Available data suggest that shallow groundwater above the principal aquifers is not suitable for potable use (Figures 3.1-21 and -22).
 For these reasons, it is not anticipated that domestic wells will be drilled in the future. - Industrial Users: Two industrial wells have been identified in the Basin: Saticoy Lemon Association (lemon-packing facility cooperative) and Ivy Lawn Cemetery Association.
 Given Saticoy Lemon Association's ties to agriculture, the Agricultural Stakeholder Director is responsible for engaging this stakeholder.
 The Executive Director is responsible for engaging Ivy Lawn Memorial Park and met with its Board on February 19, 2020. - Other Users: The County of Ventura operates a well for landscape irrigation at the County Government Center.
 The County is represented on the Agency's Board of Directors. - Municipal Well Operators: The Agency is a JPA created by three local public agencies.
-One of the Agency's signatory members, the City of San Buenaventura, operates municipal wells within the Basin and is represented on the Agency's Board of Directors. - Public Water Systems: - Ventura Water (City of San Ventura) operates a public water system serving residents and business within and surrounding the City.
+One of the Agency's signatory members, the City of San Buenaventura, operates municipal wells within the Basin and is represented on the Agency's Board of Directors.

+Public Water Systems:

+- Ventura Water (City of San Ventura) operates a public water system serving residents and business within and surrounding the City.
 The City of San Buenaventura is a signatory member to the JPA Agreement forming the Agency and is represented on the Agency's Board of Directors. - Casitas MWD is a wholesale water agency that provides a portion of the potable water supplied by Ventura Water within the Basin.
 Casitas MWD's service area overlaps with a western portion of the Basin.
 However, Casitas MWD does not operate any facilities in the Basin because Ventura Water's connection to Casitas MWD is located several miles north of the Basin.
-As a wholesale water provider to Ventura Water, Casitas MWD's interests were represented via the City's participation on the MBGSA Board of Directors.

-Local Land Use Planning Agencies:
+• Local Land Use Planning Agencies: